Food group: Historical food groups

 Opson and sitos were Classical Greek food groups, mainly used for moral education, to teach sophrosyne.
 Mitahara, a concept of moderate diet found in early-first-millennium Sanskrit texts, categorizes food into groups and recommends eating a variety of healthy foods, while avoiding the unhealthy ones; it also considers foods to have emotional and moral effects.
 Indian foodways had a substantial influence on European organisations such as the Vegetarian Society, which cited Indian diets as proof that a healthy vegetarian diet was possible, and were actively involved in public debate on nutrition.

 In the 20th century, food groups became widely used in public health education, as a tool to reduce nutritional deficiencies.

 As early as the 1980s, researchers were criticizing food groups, saying that they were a concept useful for teaching people to avoid nutritional deficiencies, but that nutritional deficiencies were no longer major causes of diet-related disease in affluent societies.
 Since these are caused by unhealthy food, not by diets lacking of a specific nutrient, they thought that food groups would have to be entirely discarded, or entirely revamped to make them useful in nutritional education in post-industrial countries.

 United States

 The USDA promoted eight basic food groups prior to 1943, then seven basic food groups until 1956, then four food groups.
-A food pyramid was introduced in 1992, then MyPyramid in 2005, followed by MyPlate in 2011.
-Dietary guidelines were introduced in 2015 and slated to be rereleased every five years.
-The 2020 guidelines were to be released in spring 2020.
+A food pyramid was introduced in 1992, then MyPyramid in 2005, MyPlate in 2011, and an inverted food pyramid in 2026.
+Dietary guidelines are revised every five years.
 Recommended Dietary Allowance recommends daily servings of each group for a healthy diet.
 In the United States for instance, the USDA has described food as being in from 4 to 11 different groups.